 Application Programming Interfaces, or APIs, have been at the core of many recent privacy headlines in the news media.
 APIs are basically software functionality – predefined protocols that enable different websites or applications to communicate and share information.
 APIs have an enormous impact on consumers’ online experience because APIs are used practically everywhere – in social media, online shopping, Internet search engines, games, shopping, news, video and music streaming, mapping, mobile payments, and more.
 And because APIs collect large amounts of personal information, their impact on consumer privacy is significant.

-This week, the Policy Forum hosted both a keynote address and an in-depth panel discussion examining APIs and the privacy implications for consumers in the Internet ecosystem.
+This week, the AT&T Policy Forum hosted both a keynote address and an in-depth panel discussion examining APIs and the privacy implications for consumers in the Internet ecosystem.
 At the Policy Forum’s Symposium on Application Programming Interfaces and Privacy, Thomas Norton, Executive Director of the Fordham Center on Law and Information Policy (CLIP), and Florian Schaub, Assistant Professor, School of Information, University of Michigan, delivered keynote remarks based on their recent white paper, APIs and Your Privacy.
 In addition, Sara Fischer of Axios moderated a policy panel discussion with leading industry experts, including Danielle Coffey, Senior Vice President, Strategic Initiatives and Counsel, News Media Alliance; David LeDuc, Vice President, Public Policy, Network Advertising Initiative (NAI); Maureen K. Ohlhausen, Partner and Co-Chair, Antitrust Practice, Baker Botts; Michelle Richardson, Director of the Privacy & Data Project, Center for Democracy & Technology; and John Verdi, Vice President of Policy, Future of Privacy Forum.

 In their report, APIs and Your Privacy, Mr. Norton and Prof. Schaub describe how APIs function technologically and how APIs may generally be used by online services and applications.
 To determine what data web developers and advertisers may obtain about consumers, Mr. Norton and Prof. Schaub examined popular websites and apps that millions of consumers use in their everyday lives.
 The report concludes that APIs are essential and offer rich functionality for online consumer experiences, while at the same time noting that, because APIs collect large amounts of personal information, policymakers and consumers should consider their implications on privacy.